PFTL/website/content/blog/22_Step_by_step_qt.rst

 The Camera Model
 ----------------
 Since OpenCV took care of the controller of our camera, we can start developing the model for it.
+You can see in the repository how `the final model <https://github.com/PFTL/website/blob/master/example_code/22_Step_By_Step_Qt/AI_camera_model/models.py>`_ will look like.
 The best idea is to generate a skeleton of what we want to do with our camera.
 Lay out the methods, inputs, etc. that we know we are going to use.
 And then we look into them.
 Create a file called **models.py** and include the following:

 .. code-block:: python